- Academic Affairs

 Export controlled work.
 Most research at UMB falls under the fundamental research exclusions of the U.S. export control regulations.
 If you expect to send (physically export) materials to the foreign collaborator or if you will be conducting research in a foreign country, you should determine whether your work is export controlled and therefore may require a license.
 A material transfer agreement may also be needed.

 Sanctioned countries.
-U.S. regulations related to sanctioned or embargoed countries are routinely updated.
-It is reasonable to assume that any transaction with certain OFAC embargoed countries (Cuba, Iran, North Korea, Sudan, Syria, Cote d'Ivoire) will require a general or specific license from OFAC, or a documented license exemption.
-License exemptions are very limited for these countries; you should consult with ORD’s export control officer before proceeding further.
+It is reasonable to assume that any transaction with certain OFAC embargoed countries (Cuba, Iran, Libya, North Korea, Russia, Sudan or South Sudan, Syria, Ukraine) will require a general or specific license from OFAC, or a documented license exemption.
+This list of embargoed countries is routinely updated by the U.S. government.
+License exemptions are very limited for embargoed countries; consult with ORD’s export control officer before proceeding further.

 Reasonable budget.
 Do the supplies and personnel requested appear sufficient for the work proposed?
 If not, review the scope of work and the collaborators’ expectations – there may be a disconnect or misunderstanding.